cnr-isti-vclab/ReviewerNet/parser/README.md

 The provided script, given a list of journals/venues, downloads and parses the partitions in parallel, allowing a maximum number of 4 concurrent downloads.
 The only input needed is a set of journal/venue names (see next section for further details on usage), and in the end the output will be:

-- a folder named ~~dataset~~ which contains the files needed to run a ReviewerNet session.
+- a folder named *datasets* which contains the files needed to run a ReviewerNet session.

 - 47 corpus partitions as gzip files